LostInBrittany/polymer-beers/step-02/README.md

 You will see that you need to do it inside the `style` block of the `dom-model` definition for the element.
 Following the encapsulation principe, global CSS rules don't pass the element frontier.

+## Summary

+You have added a Polymer custom web component to an otherwise static app.
+Now go to [step-03](./step-03/) to see how to create another element to automatically generate the beer list.